 English Units 1 and 2

-In Analysing and presenting argument you will continue your examination of conventions within media articles which are designed to influence us.
-You will deepen your understanding of the process of doing an impartial descriptive analysis of a range of these articles.
-You will continue to extend your skill in developing and performing your own persuasive presentations.
+In Unit 2 (Semester 2) Analysing and presenting argument, you will continue your examination of conventions within media articles, which are designed to influence us.
+You will deepen your understanding of the process by doing an impartial descriptive analysis on one of these articles.

 Who is it for?

-English Units 1 and 2 will appeal if you enjoy writing and wish to expand your skills in reading critically, thinking about social issues and speaking and writing about experiences.
-The skills gained will be invaluable in all other areas of your studies.
+English Units 1 and 2 will appeal to you if you enjoy writing and wish to expand your skills in reading critically, thinking about social issues and speaking and writing about experiences.

 What do you do?